nathanuphoff/Magritte/readme.md

 To try it run `npm install` && `npm start`, then open localhost:10001/example/ in your browser.

+## Why
+This is an experiment to see if I could get a reactive virtual DOM library going while favouring composition over inheritance. *X* is entirely free of `this` and all props are passed through children by default.
+The template syntax is entirely JSON compatible and could therefore theoretically be pre-rendered using any language.

 ## Features
 - Virtual DOM,
 - Incremental updates,
 - Built in store and dispatcher,
 - Template middleware,
 - A functional interface,
-- ES6 and modules,
-- Rollup build process,
+- No build pipeline required,
+- Modular,
-- Give or take 4Kb in size.
+- Give or take 4Kb in size (1.5Kb with gzip).

 ## Coming Soon™
 - A decoupled DOM (for isomorphic rendering),